EmilMarian/sample-website/README.md

-# sample-website
+# A Simple Website for Learning and Testing
-A simple hello world html page.
+A basic "Hello World" HTML page.